google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 ## The problem

 The internet is a great place to waste time.
-Without wasting time on the internet, we wouldn't know <a href="https://www.youtube.com/watch?v=-Z4jx5VMw8M">cats dislike flowers</a>, <a href="https://www.youtube.com/watch?v=PrjkqW37n_k">chameleons love bubbles</a>, and "you do what they told ya" as sung by "Rage against the machine" <a href="https://youtu.be/W4BzJm4-Wo0?t=14s">sounds like the Japanese for "Break the chicken nugget, daddy"</a>.
+Without wasting time on the internet, we wouldn’t know <a href="https://www.youtube.com/watch?v=-Z4jx5VMw8M">cats dislike flowers</a>, <a href="https://www.youtube.com/watch?v=PrjkqW37n_k">chameleons love bubbles</a>, and "you do what they told ya" as sung by "Rage against the machine" <a href="https://youtu.be/W4BzJm4-Wo0?t=14s">sounds like the Japanese for "Break the chicken nugget, daddy"</a>.

-But sometimes, just sometimes, we're not looking to waste time.
+But sometimes, just sometimes, we’re not looking to waste time.
 The desired user experience is more like:

 1. Phone out of pocket
 1. Achieve minor goal
 1. Phone back in pocket
 1. Resume life

 Unfortunately this experience is frequently broken by poor connectivity.
-We've all been there.
-You're staring at a white screen or a spinner, and you know you should just give up and get on with your life, but you give it another 10 seconds just in case.
+We’ve all been there.
+You’re staring at a white screen or a spinner, and you know you should just give up and get on with your life, but you give it another 10 seconds just in case.
 After that 10 seconds?
 Nothing.
 But why give up now?
-You've invested time already, so walking away with nothing would be a waste, so you carry on waiting.
-By this point you *want* to give up, but you know the second you do so, is the second before everything would have loaded if only you'd waited.
+You’ve invested time already, so walking away with nothing would be a waste, so you carry on waiting.
+By this point you *want* to give up, but you know the second you do so, is the second before everything would have loaded if only you’d waited.

 [Service workers](/web/updates/2015/11/app-shell) solve the page loading part by letting you serve content from a cache.
 But what about when the page needs to send something to the server?